BradleyColson/Tableau_Practice/README.md

 ![CreditRIsk](https://github.com/BradleyColson/Tableau_Practice/assets/132014177/3674f2de-17f7-42a6-a2d0-e3e5aaf27893)

-I took presumbly fake data about airlines from Kaggle.
+I took Kaggle data about airlines.

 I did several queries about delays and destinations and then imported it into Tableau.

 I looked into insights about:

 Which airline is the most on time?
+Delta Airlines had one flight that was always on time or early.

 Which arrival airport has the fewest delays?
+AVL airport had the fewest delays.

 What were the minimum, average, and maximum arrival delays?

+Min flight delay was pretty even across all airlines.

+Average delay

   What time of days are most delays occurring?
   Which airline is usually on time which one is not?